dzcpy/transliteration/README.md

 IE 9+ and all modern browsers.

-Node.js, in the browser, Web Worker, ReactNative and CLI
+Other platforms including Node.js, Web Worker, ReactNative and CLI

-## Installation
+## Install

 ### Node.js / React Native